 7. Better writing skills

 As you begin to read more books, you expose your mind to more words.
-This in turn means that your own vocabulary is expanding.
-Being articulate and well spoken can be super useful in any profession giving you confidence to speak to anyone higher-up and important.
-This can be an enormous boost to self esteem!
+This, in turn, means that your own vocabulary is expanding.
+Being articulate and well-spoken can be super useful in any profession giving you the confidence to speak to anyone higher-up and important.
+This can be an enormous boost to self-esteem!